-It is a key component in the construction of smart parks having a direct bearing on the consolidating critical information to the core system for the operation of the park, it will be able to respond smartly to various needs related to the residents' life, environment, public safety and commercial activities, while ensuring the smart and smooth operation of the park.
+It is a key component in the construction of smart parks that has a direct bearing on the consolidation of critical information to the core system for the operation of the park.
+It will be able to respond smartly to various needs related to the residents' life, environment, public safety and commercial activities, while ensuring the smart and smooth operation of the park.
+Smart government At present, many areas in China are actively exploring reform and innovation of the administrative examination and approval management system.
+Among them, the one-stop approval 16 Document SG2RGQ2/67 from Korea (Rep. of) 17 Documents 2/55 and 2/81 from China (People's Republic of)

-Smart government

-At present, many areas in China are actively exploring the reform and innovation of the administrative examination and approval management system.
-Among them, the one-stop approval service in Yinchuan and the blockchain government service in Nanjing have achieved remarkable achievements.

-Smart governance

-- Grid management system in Guangzhou: The system incorporates community management, services, and autonomy into the grid, and establishes a basic information database centered on people, places, objects and events. - 2) "Web Weaving Grid management Project" in Shenzhen: Shenzhen has established a unified public information database, which contains 3.8 billion business data from 10 districts and 23 government departments, and achieved data sharing between departments and data exchange between districts, streets, and communities.
+Smart governance Grid management system in Guangzhou: The system incorporates community management, services, and autonomy into the grid, and establishes a basic information database centred on people, places, objects and events.
+"Web Weaving Grid management Project" in Shenzhen: Shenzhen has established a unified public information database, which contains 3.8 billion business data from 10 districts and 23 government departments, and achieved data sharing between departments and data exchange between districts, streets, and communities.
+Smart services Smart applications based on Narrowband IoT (NB-IoT): Yingtan has carried out various IoT applications based on NB-IoT technology, such as smart parking, smart lighting, and smart water meters.
+Smart services based on big data and Al: Beijing and Baidu have jointly launched the Beijing Health Cloud platform to collect people's health data through wearable devices and sensors.
+4.3.
+Use case for 'Digital India' - India "The Government of India started the 'Digital India' program to transform India into a digitally empowered society and knowledge economy." - India The Government of India started the 'Digital India' 18 program to transform India into a digitally empowered society and 18 Document 2/72(Rev.1) from India knowledge economy.
+The vision of the program is concentrating on three areas:

-Smart services

-- Smart applications based on Narrowband IoT (NB-IoT): Yingtan has carried out various IoT applications based on NB-IoT technology, such as smart parking, smart lighting, and smart water meters. - 2) Smart services based on big data and AI: Beijing and Baidu have jointly launched the Beijing Health Cloud platform to collect people's health data through wearable devices and sensors..

-4.3 Use case for 'Digital India' - India